-8.25 Interface classes
+8.26 Interface classes

 A set of classes may be created that can be viewed as all having a common set of behaviors.
 Such a common set of behaviors may be created using interface classes.
 An interface class makes it unnecessary for related classes to share a common abstract superclass or for that superclass to contain all method definitions needed by all subclasses.
 A non-interface class can be declared as implementing one or more interface classes.
-This creates a requirement for the non-interface class to provide implementations for a set of methods which shall satisfy the requirements of a virtual method override (see 8.19).
+This creates a requirement for the non-interface class to provide implementations for a set of methods that shall satisfy the requirements of a virtual method override (see 8.20).

-An interface class shall only contain pure virtual methods (see 8.20), type declarations (see 6.18) and parameter declarations (see 6.20, 8.24).
-Constraint blocks, covergroups and nested classes (see 8.22) shall not be allowed in an interface class.
+An interface class shall only contain pure virtual methods (see 8.21), type declarations (see 6.18) and parameter declarations (see 6.20, 8.25).
+Constraint blocks, covergroups and nested classes (see 8.23) shall not be allowed in an interface class.
 An interface class shall not be nested within another class.
 An interface class can inherit from one or more interface classes through the extends keyword, meaning that it inherits all the member types, pure virtual methods and parameters of the interface classes it extends, except for any member types and parameters that it may hide.
-In the case of multiple inheritance, name conflicts may occur which must be resolved (see 8.25.6).
+In the case of multiple inheritance, name conflicts may occur which must be resolved (see 8.26.6).